Frequently asked questions

 What does the “Finnish International School” mean?

-Yes, we have the comprehensive school concept and if you are ready to meet the high-quality standards of a recognized Finnish International School, then we are perfect fit.
+Yes, we have the comprehensive school concept and if you are ready to meet the high-quality standards of a recognized Finnish International School, then we are a perfect fit.
 You can read more about starting the K-12 school here.

 How can I be a part of your partner network?